PiSupply/PaPiRus/README.md

 ### Demos for using the Real Time Clock of the Papirus HAT

-The Papirus HAT has a battery backed-up Real TIme Clock.
+The Papirus HAT has a battery backed-up Real Time Clock.
 For more information about the RTC and demos see the [RTC-Hat-Examples](./RTC-Hat-Examples) directory and README files.

 ### Tips for using images